Chang Jiang (motorcycle): History

-Early Production
+Early production

 In 1950, the People's Liberation Army Beijing No. 6 Automotive Works developed a military motorcycle by reverse engineering a German Zündapp KS 500 motorcycle.
 The Zündapp-based machine entered production in 1951.
-4,248 were built before military motorcycle production was transferred to the Hongdu and Xingjiang machinery plants.
 Both factories remain subsidiaries of the state-run aeronautics industry to this day.

-By the mid-1950s, the Soviets considered the M72 to be obsolete.
+By the mid-1950s, the Soviets considered the M72 obsolete.
 China would soon acquire all the tooling and produce their own M72s.
 In light of this, the Zündapp-based machine was abandoned.

 The Chinese M72 was named the Chang Jiang 750.
 According to some sources, it entered production in November 1957 at the state-owned Ganjiang machinery factory.
-Early production used Russian M72 parts.
-Early CJs were nearly identical to M72s.
+Early production used M72 parts, and early CJs were nearly identical to M72s.

 The Chang Jiang drivetrain has been revised several times since production began.
 From 1957 to 1966, CJs were equipped with so-called Type I engines and transmissions.
 This drivetrain was almost identical to those of the R71 and M72.

 In September 1966, production of the Type II engine and gearbox began.
 It was not until 1972 that the Type II engine replaced the Type I in general use.
 Continued use of the Type I engine in 1966-72 was the result of a surplus of Type I components.
 With so many Type I engines in use, parts remained in production until the early seventies.
 When the military serviced Type I bikes, they would replace the engines and/or gearboxes with Type II components.
 This was done for ease of maintenance, parts availability, and improved engine characteristics.
 Bikes with Type I engines often had their original gearboxes replaced with a Type II.
 Engines manufactured with a serial number of 661802 and higher are Type II.

 In the 1960s, the factory was renamed the State-Owned Changjiang Machinery Factory.

 In 1969, the CJ750 underwent some minor design changes, primarily related to sidecar frames and headlight-mounted switches.
 Gas tanks with built-in tool boxes appeared around this time.

 In the late-1970s, the factory was merged with airplane manufacturer Guo Ying Hongdu Ji Xie Chang.
-At this time, a 6V OHV engine with 30 horsepower was being developed.
+At this time, an OHV engine producing 30 hp, with a six-volt electrical system, was being developed.
 Only a few of these engines can be found today.
-They were quickly replaced with a 12V, 32 horsepower version.
+They were quickly replaced by a 32 hp version with a twelve-volt electrical system.